Decreasing Term Life Insurance

-A decreasing term life insurance policy is arranged to provide a decreasing sum of cover over a specific period of time, often in line with a capital repayment mortgage.
+A decreasing term life insurance policy is arranged to provide a decreasing sum of cover over a specific period, often in line with a capital repayment mortgage.

 Decreasing term insurance can also be used in tax planning where a tax liability is known to decrease over time.